 *Dates subject to cancellation.
 Call branch to confirm specific dates.*

-Looking for something new to read this month?
+Looking for something new to read?
 Here are tools highlighting interesting titles for all reading tastes!
 Every month librarians from around the country vote on their favorite titles.
-Their top 10 picks [...]
+Their top 10 picks are compiled [...]